Sophie Green: Early life

-Career
+In 2018, Green refocused her efforts on fine art after several years of pursuing a career in film and television.

+Art career

-Green paints hyper-realistic paintings of wildlife and uses art to raise awareness and money for conservation issues.
+Green paints hyperrealistic paintings of wildlife and uses art to raise awareness and money for conservation issues.
+She is an ambassador for The Jane Goodall Institute UK and Helping Rhinos.
 Green's artwork was displayed at the 2021 United Nations Climate Change Conference in Glasgow.
 In 2022, Green's painting of an African elephant, 'Broken', sold at auction in New York City for $24,000, all of which she donated to community and wildlife conservation projects in Africa.
 Green's painting of 'Wounda' the chimpanzee, later sold at auction at the Royal Geographical Society in London for $24,000, which was donated to the Jane Goodall Institute.
 In 2021, Green went on an expedition to the Arctic, a trip which inspired her 2022 solo exhibition 'Impermanence'; a collection of paintings of some of the most vulnerable species in the world, which exhibited at the Oxo Tower in London.